 Use the right type of marketing for your business

-The type of marketing used to sell cheap software or affiliate products, is totally different from the kind of marketing required to sell high fee, specialist, one-to-one services.
-The level of trust required to hire a coach, accountant, lawyer, therapist or consultant is huge.
+The type of marketing used to sell cheap software, get rich online crap or affiliate products, is totally different from the kind of marketing required to sell your services.
+The level of trust required to hire a coach, accountant, lawyer, designer, therapist or consultant is huge.